mainmatter/mainmatter.com/_posts/2022-08-05-cookbook-ember-app-to-css-modules.md

 ### Fix the setup with `:global`

-Before starting to actively use CSS modules across the app, we would prefer to fix the style first and allow `app.css` to apply globally as it did before.
+Before starting to actively use CSS modules across the app, we would prefer to fix the styles first and allow `app.css` to apply globally as it did before.
 To do so, we can use the `:global` pseudoselector:

 ```css